-Gorno-Altaisk or Gorno-Altaysk is a city located in the south of Western Siberia, an administrative center of Altay Republic, Russia.
-The city is situated in the northwestern part of the republic, about 3,640 km from Moscow.
+Gorno-Altaisk or Gorno-Altaysk is a city located in the south of Western Siberia, the capital of the Altay Republic, Russia.
+It is situated in the northwestern part of the republic, about 3,640 km from Moscow.

 The city’s history dates back to the beginning of the 19th century, when, on the place of present Gorno-Altaisk, there was a small settlement of Teleuts people.